adamyedidia/civlite/README.md

-Create a psql database and a corresponding user.
+1. Create a psql database and a corresponding user.

+If needed, download and install postgreSQL.

 From the terminal, run,

 `createdb cl`